Woodland Art Department - Ms. Hope Magee

 Degrees and Certifications:

-I graduated from the University of Memphis with a BFA in Art Education.
-While attending the university, I studied abroad in Italy to expand my art historical knowledge and experience the art and culture of Florence, Rome, Lucca, and Cinque Terre.
-While I specialized in printmaking throughout my studio classes at the U of M, today my personal studio background is in drawing and watercolor.
+I graduated from the Union University with a BS in Art Education.
+While attending the university, I completed a year long internship with a local public school in Jackson, TN.
+I specialized in painting throughout my studio classes at Union and today my current studio background is in abstract and non-representational paintings.
+While I enjoy painting, I also love exploring all mediums and forms of art.
 I think exploration and play is a key part of art, and I attempt to incorporate these actions in my own work and when teaching my students.

 I look forward to a wonderful year full of art-making and creative energy with your students!